 Over 400 school pupils packed into the Science Museum IMAX Theatre in London on 16 October for a special Q&A with the UK’s first European Space Agency astronaut, Tim Peake.

 This week we announced a rather special addition to the Clockmakers’ Museum.

 As part of our Summer of Space, Roger Highfield, Science Director, talks to Buzz Aldrin about the tense moments before the first lunar landing on July 20, 1969.

 What if the Soviet hammer and sickle had been the first flag on the Moon, rather than the Stars and Stripes?
-As the Science Museum celebrates the Apollo 11 landing in its Summer of Space, Roger Highfield, Science Director, talks to cosmonaut Alexei Leonov, who trained to be the first to walk on the Moon.
+Roger Highfield, Science Director, talks to cosmonaut Alexei Leonov, who trained to be the first to walk on the Moon.

-Follow this space trail and go on a journey of exploration and discovery around the Science Museum this summer.
+Follow this space trail and go on a journey of exploration and discovery around the Science Museum.

 As we launch our Summer of Space and celebrate 50 years since the Apollo Moon missions, Curator Doug Millard takes us back in time to when the Apollo 10 command module first landed at the Science Museum.